jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ## 1. Discovery with api-catalog

-The first stage of agent-API interaction requires the agent to discover which APIs are available for a given task.
-RFC 9727 "api-catalog: A Well-Known URI and Link Relation to Help Discovery of APIs" [[RFC9727]] provides a standardized mechanism for this discovery process.
+The first stage of agent-API interaction requires the agent to discover which APIs are available for a given task. api-catalog {{!RFC9727}} provides a standardized mechanism for this discovery process.

 ### Agent Workflow

 An agent implementing this discovery mechanism would:

 1. **Direct Discovery**: Query `/.well-known/api-catalog` or use link relations to discover APIs available on target domains
-2. **Catalog Processing**: Parse the API catalog (in Linkset format [[RFC9264]]) to extract API endpoints and metadata
+2. **Catalog Processing**: Parse the API catalog (in Linkset format {{!RFC9264}}) to extract API endpoints and metadata
 3. **Capability Matching**: Match discovered APIs against the agent's task requirements

 This approach enables agents to systematically discover APIs across the Web without requiring custom discovery protocols or vendor-specific mechanisms.

 ## 2. Description with OpenAPI Specification

 Once an agent has discovered an API through the catalog mechanism described in Section 1, it needs to understand the API's capabilities, parameters, and data structures.
-The OpenAPI Specification [[OAS]] provides a standardized, machine-readable format for this purpose.
+The OpenAPI Specification {{?OAS}} provides a standardized, machine-readable format for this purpose.

 ### OpenAPI Document Discovery